Build a Connector

 We actively encourage the development of any new data providers that expand the available API's users can connect to pull their personal data.

-You can browse the open issues for new connectors.
+You can browse the .

 Key terms:

-Provider: A data provider object (ie:
+Provider: A data provider object (ie: facebook

-) that manages a user authenticating with the provider to establish a connection.Connection: A specific connection that a user has made with a provider.
+Connection: A specific connection that a user has made with a provider.
 Connections are stored in a user's Verida Vault.

-Handler: Providers have multiple handlers (ie: the
+Handler: Providers have multiple handlers (ie: the google

-provider has handlersgmail
+provider has handlers gmail

-) that manage specific configuration options and performs the necessary syncronizationSchema: Syncronized data must be mapped to a relevant schema, for instance the Gmail handler syncronizes data to the Email schema.
-The serverconfig.example.json file lists the standard schemas.
+Schema: Syncronized data must be mapped to a relevant schema, for instance the syncronizes data to the .
+The file lists the standard schemas.

 You will need to update your local configuration variables: